TotalControlIT/miscellaneous/README.md

-# menagerie
-*a strange/diverse collection of things...*

-**STOAT.BAT**, a simple GreaseWeazel terminal script.
-*Batch-files must be placed within same folder as GW.EXE To read floppies, current DISKDEFS.CFG file must also be present this location*

 **batterytest.BAT**, a simple battery test tool.
 *HTML report will be generated within the same folder as the batch file itself*